SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-01-today-i-got-shot-a-seventh-time.md

 > BA.2 wave where you live, or that it’s getting legs as you are trying to decide.
 Or if
 > you are traveling or have plans that would put you at increased risk.

-(Though he does point out that if you've had 3 doses of vaccine and caught Omicron anyway due to just plain bad luck, you can skip the second booster.)
+So for me, yeah&hellip; _boost._  Though he does point out that if you've had 3 doses of vaccine and caught Omicron anyway (really due to just plain bad luck), you can skip the second booster.
+Or not, since the 2nd booster is low cost and low risk.

 ### Katelyn Jetelina @ Your Local Epidemiologist

 <img src="{{ site.baseurl }}/images/2022-04-01-today-i-got-shot-a-seventh-time-yle-1.jpg" width="400" height="130" alt="Jetelina @ Your Local Epidemiologist: Getting a 2nd booster" title="Jetelina @ Your Local Epidemiologist: Getting a 2nd booster" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 Jetelina opens by pointing out that fourth doses of mRNA vaccines have been underway not just in Israel, but also in the UK and Germany.
 So this is by no means unusual.
+The US is, as regrettably usual, playing catch-up.

 Oddly, [the FDA VRBPAC committee meeting next week was to debate second boosters](https://www.fda.gov/news-events/press-announcements/coronavirus-covid-19-update-fda-hold-advisory-committee-meeting-covid-19-vaccines-discuss-future), but specifically was told _there would be no votes on any particular application._  Since the FDA approved those applications this week, we now see why that caveat was there.
+Still&hellip;
-Still pretty odd, though.
+pretty odd, though.

 Jetelina's main points: